mick001/Control-Charts-Shiny/README.md

     .
     .

+It would be better if you avoid using datasets with row names.

 ## Example of use
 Simply load a .csv file, select the type of chart to be plotted, group size and variable to be used.
 By default, the *mtcars dataset* is used.